-To buy your first home, you will first need to have saved a suitable deposit and be eligible to take out a mortgage to finance the rest of your purchase.
+In order to buy your first home and finance the rest of your purchase, you will first need to have saved a suitable deposit and be eligible to take out a mortgage.
 You will also need to appoint a conveyancing solicitor to carry out the legal proceedings that come with purchasing a property.

 This is one of the questions we get asked the most and the answer is 5% is the minimum required but this can be from your savings, a gift, or a combination of the two.
-It is worth noting however, that putting down a deposit larger at say, 10% of the purchase price, will widen your mortgage options and open up better deals.
+If you have had credit problems in the past, this may be higher.

 Using the services of a mortgage broker, whilst it may incur a fee, can often get the process completed a lot quicker, with a lot less stress and you have a lot more choice.
 Here at UK Moneyman, we have access to a large panel of lenders, so we can tailor your mortgage to your personal circumstances.

 There have been various government schemes introduced that serve the purpose of helping more first time buyers get onto the property ladder.
 The most popular of these options have been the Help to Buy Equity Loan Scheme & the Right to Buy Scheme.

 If you would like to see if you are eligible for any of the Help to Buy schemes, please feel free to read our article "What are the Different Help to Buy Mortgage Schemes?".

 In this article, you will find a detailed list of the Help to Buy schemes, government schemes and further guides that you might find useful on your path to mortgage success.